Dinesh Arora: Action against illegal mining

 Serving as the Ottappalan Sub-Collector, Arora took stern action against illegal sand-mining in the Bharathapuzha at Ottapalam, Pattambi, Thrithala, and Thiruvananthapuram.
 The illegal mining of sand was carried out indiscriminately using covert means from ‘kadavus' in the capital district in Kerala.
 No ‘kadavus' have been approved and no passes have been issued by geologists.
-In spite of various directions and court orders, the law enforcement agencies had failed to control this illegal activity.
+In spite of various directions and court orders, the concerned agencies had failed to control this illegal activity.

 Quoting Shri Arora, The Hindu newspaper mentioned the local bodies that were auctioning sand had failed to stop illegal sand-mining, which had resulted in the destruction of the river.

 Strict rules for students’ road safety in Kerala

 His campaign in Kerala to ensure that schools comply with safety regulations is highly praised.
 He took the charge to inforce various safety measures viz. display ‘On school duty' boards on autorickshaws, cars, mini-vans and other hired while transporting students.
 He also mandated maximum carriage capacity for Autorickshaws, 10 years of driving experience and an EIB driving permit for the drivers.
 He made it mandatory for school buses to have a fire extinguisher, first-aid box, well-fortified windows, lockable doors and emergency exits.
 Arora also ordered Regional Transport Officers (RTOs) to impound student carriers violating safety norms after April 1, 2011, and to prosecute their drivers and registered owners.